fossx229/final-project-redteam/groupsummary.md

 ## Description

-Our project was to provide a broad overview of Neo4j which described how it is used, its capabilities, its internal architecture, how it is similar and dissimliar to both RDBMS (MariaDB) and Document Oriented (MongoDB) technologies, and provide some of its advantages and disadvantages of using it compared to other options.
+Our project was to provide a broad overview of Neo4j which described how it is used, its capabilities, its internal architecture, how it is similar and dissimliar to both RDBMS (MariaDB) and Document Oriented (MongoDB) database technologies, and provide some of its advantages and disadvantages of using it compared to other options.
 This was accomplished in the form of a paper which contains sections to address these topics.